 People’s access to wellbeing depends on our ability to hold multiple truths.
 It requires us to work against the way our brains are wired, to lean into the discomfort.
 It’s a difficult and important place to be.
 So, I’m practicing doing just that.
 I’m seeking information that doesn’t fit into my experience and I’m doing what I can to recognize, validate and respond to both realities of this time — and more as I discover them — while diminishing neither of them.

 I invite you to practice with me.

-Wellbeing is the set of needs and experiences universally required in combination and balance to weather challenges and have health and hope.
-All of us are hardwired for it — so what are these universal needs and experiences?
+Wellbeing is the set of needs and experiences essential, in combination and balance, to weather challenges and have health and hope.
+Learn more in this video introduction.